 2 minute rest

 If this is repeated 3 times it should take less than 30 minutes.
-The key to building strength is to make sure you’re getting faster so time each session and aim to bring down your times.
+The key to building strength is to make sure you’re getting faster, so time each session and aim to bring down your times.
 Twice a week is enough to not only maintain fitness but will ensure your paddle power is improved.

-Resistance bands are the closest thing to replicating the motion of paddling that doesn’t involve getting wet.
+Resistance bands are the closest thing to replicating the motion of paddling that don’t involve getting wet.
 Used correctly they are an excellent tool for building strength in the shoulders.
 Again, it’s important to establish your current level of fitness so that you can ensure progression.
 Fitness bands come with different levels of resistance which can provide good development as you get stronger.

 Replicating a surf session is the key, here’s a suggested simple programme:

 4 minutes steady ‘paddling’